noaione/yuusha-shoukan-ln/sources/v04/chapter4.md

 [It’s a good spear, isn’t it?
 Even though I’ve already piled up 10 stacks, it just barely broke to pieces.]

-[I’m fucking asking you what happened!!?!]
+[I’m fucking asking you what happened?!]

 In response to Eta who completely lost her composure and shouted such, Sieglinde calmly answered.